More Coal Won't Solve US Energy Woes

 Keeping Coal Plants Online Will Hike Electricity Bills

-The federal government's recent measures are aimed at recommissioning coal plants that have been taken offline and extending the life of existing plants.
-Similarly, an April executive order directed DOE to evaluate processes for using its emergency powers to improve grid reliability.
-As a result of this order, the agency has taken action to keep fossil fuel plants slated for retirement in operation, including the J.H.
-Campbell coal plant in Michigan and the Eddystone oil- and gas-burning plant in Pennsylvania.
+Many of the federal government's recent measures have been aimed at recommissioning old coal plants that were taken offline and extending the lives of existing plants.
+An April executive order directed DOE to evaluate processes for using its emergency powers to improve grid reliability.
+As a result of this order, the agency has taken action to keep fossil fuel plants slated for retirement in operation, targeting coal plants in Michigan, Colorado, Washington state, Indiana and elsewhere.

-Rising generation costs ultimately translate to higher rates for electricity customers, contributing to surging energy bills for U.S. households and businesses.
+Continuing to keep these plants operating — so far, the Trump administration has not let any of its 90-day orders lapse for targeted coal plants — will spell further rate hikes for consumers.
+This will only exacerbate surging power bills for U.S. households and businesses.
 One recent report estimates that efforts to prevent large fossil fuel power plants from retiring could cost ratepayers about $3.1 billion a year by the end of 2028.

 There Are Better Ways to Meet US Power Demand